weberjn/org.openhab.automation.javascripting/README.md

 # openHAB 3.2 Java Scripting

-This openHAB add-on provides support for Java JSR 223 scripts.
+This openHAB add-on provides support for JSR 223 scripts written in Java.

 It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine) which is included here in a hacked copy.

 Currently this is Beta code.

-# Programming hints
+# Programming Hints

 All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)